STLabs/Articles/articles/TheComponentPattern.md

 ---

-## Doesn't this already exist? / Is this even correct?
+## Notes

+### May 29, 2016
-I don't know.
-But I notice a lot of implementations of it, but have not seen anyone spell out a pattern to define the underlying principles.
-I discovered this in my own work, and then started noticing others seemingly evolving to these ideas as well.
+This is a learning project for me.
+I got these ideas from my own work, and then discovered others seemingly thinking about these ideas as well.
+I have not seen anyone spell out an underlying pattern so I did.
 Whether or not it is correct or perfect, I don't know that either.
-I throw ideas out as soon as I prove them wrong.
-So far this has not been proven to me to be wrong, and it is still evolving.
+Probably not.
+I throw ideas out as soon as I prove them wrong or I iterate on them.
+So far this has proven to be a useful pattern, but it's still evolving.

-###Notes:
-###02/11/2016
+[Elm](http://elm-lang.org) is a very close implementation of this pattern.
+[Cycle.js](http://cycle.js.org) is another.
+[React/Redux](https://facebook.github.io/react/index.html) is also.
+However in my implementation of this pattern components are not just UI specific.
+Recently React added higher order components too.

+Another interesting simillar implementation of this pattern is [Flutter](https://flutter.io).

+The fact that I am seeing others evolve towards this tells me there might be something to it.

+### Feb 11, 2016

 I was describing some rules for a UI design pattern and it occurred to me that these rules apply universally to the component pattern.